Oyinkanodu/TextBasedGame/README.md

 # TextBasedGame
-Developed a text based game using the programming language C
+Created a text-based game using the C programming language for my school project and received a score of 94%.